 - Our daily assemblies which ensure broad coverage of all SMSC aspects

-- Focus British Value each half-termly, E-safety lessons, PSHE curriculum, Class Charters, Topic TEAM / Reading and Attendance Rewards
+- Focus British Value each half-term, E-safety lessons, PSHE curriculum, Class Charters, Topic TEAMS / Reading and Attendance Rewards

 Social Development – a pupil’s progressive acquisition of the competencies and qualities needed to play a full part in society.
 We promote this @ HWP through the following: